Laurent Duvernay-Tardif's Balancing Act

 He was.
 Duvernay-Tardif has been working since he was 12.
 Back then, his family owned a vineyard outside Montreal and sold wine at trade shows and farmers markets.
 Laurent convinced his parents to make a little space for him at the table.
 Then he planted some basil, bought big drums of olive oil and cloves of garlic and jarred his own pesto.
 "And this pesto needed to be seriously good," he jokes.
 "I wasn't cute enough to get any sympathy purchases."
 He made more than $2,000 that summer.

 The next summer, he built a chicken coop and bought 100 chicks to raise and sell as organic, farm-fresh poultry.
 "That was a bad business," he says.
 "I only made like $500 in three months."
-Later ventures included crafting wooden reindeers around Christmas, selling soup to fund a trip to Peru and slinging a caramel spread to finance an adventure in Italy.
+Later ventures included crafting wooden reindeer around Christmas, selling soup to fund a trip to Peru and slinging a caramel spread to finance an adventure in Italy.

 Football wasn't a big part of his childhood.
 There wasn't time.
 When he was 10, and then again at age 15, his family—he has two younger sisters—embarked on yearlong sailing trips.
 On each, they cruised down the eastern coast of Canada and the United States and ended up in the Caribbean.
 His parents hoped to show their children that making money wasn't life's end goal, and that they didn't need a lot of it to live adventurously.
 So they would pack the boat with rice and canned vegetables and catch fish each day to eat.
 At night, a teenage Laurent would listen to his Walkman and guide the vessel as he stared at the stars.
 "It's a feeling of freedom," he says, "that you can't find anywhere else."